 People have even been charged with business burglary in situations where they honestly believed they had permission to enter the building, or when they were merely attempting to access property they believed to be open to the public.

 Burglary prosecutions in Texas are frequently unfair.
 Don’t let a business trample on your rights just to make an example.
 Their version of the facts shouldn’t trump yours.
 You deserve the best defense you can find.

-Oberheiden Law Group, PLLC is an experienced Dallas criminal defense firm with years of experience in both state and federal court.
-Our Dallas burglary defense attorneys are prepared to fight for you, defend your freedom, and aggressively pursue a dismissal of each criminal count in your case.
+Oberheiden, P.C. is an experienced criminal defense firm with years of experience in both state and federal court.
+Our burglary defense attorneys are prepared to fight for you, defend your freedom, and aggressively pursue a dismissal of each criminal count in your case.
 Please call us today.